Fluids in Cascadia

 Lodging

-Radisson Hotel Portland Airport (6233 N.E.
-78th Ct., Portland, OR, 97218, US) is CRESCENT’s host hotel for overnight guests.
-Radisson offers a complimentary breakfast, free airport shuttle, on-site restaurant and full business center.
+Country Inn and Suites (7025 N.E.
+Alderwood Road, Portland, OR, 97218) is CRESCENT’s host hotel for overnight guests.
+The hotel offers a complimentary breakfast, free airport shuttle, on-site restaurant and full business center.
+If driving and staying at the hotel, parking fees are $10 per day.
+The hotel is located 3.2 miles from the workshop location.

 Agenda